ewallace/protocols/RNAtagseq.md

 4. Pooling step: RLT buffer + Zymo column
 NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column.
 Do not exceed 5ug RNA per pool, the maximum binding capacity of columns.
 Attempt to normalize the amounts (using your QC in step3, or even 1) based on the amount of non-ribosomal RNA in each pool, or your other needs.
-- Add 60 uL of RLT buffer to each sample to inhibit ligase and mix well (80 uL total)
+- Add 60 uL of RLT buffer to each sample to inhibit ligase, and mix well (80 uL total)
 - Pooling and clean up using Zymo Clean & ConcentratorTM-5 column - follow manufacturer’s *200nt* cut off protocol:
 	- Add 2x reaction vol (160 uL=2x 80 uL) of 1:1 binding buffer: EtOH (100%) / reaction
 	- Carefully add reactions to be pooled to a single Zymo column.